Previous post:

 4. Your short term sales improve.
 Or not.
 In the old days, you could get away with this a lot more easily.
 Unfortunately, today, your competitors can see your prices just as easily as customers can.
 So while you might gain some share in the immediate term, almost as immediately…

 5. Your competitors respond.
 They drop their prices.
-They launch a sale, offer a discount, a deal, eating into your (short-lived) advantage.
+They launch a sale, offer a discount, a deal, eating into your (short-lived and possibly non-existent) advantage.

 6. Customer expectations shift.
 Experience suffers.
 You (and your competitors) just told your customers that your product isn’t worth what it used to be worth.
 Oh, and because you cut either service or marketing to pay for the new lower price, they’re right.